bonrock-ai/fruit_veg_classifier/README.md

 1. [Fruit 360 dataset](https://www.kaggle.com/moltean/fruits)
 2. Common Chinese Fruits and Vegetables from Google Image search

-In the future we will allow user to upload their images into the app, in order to make this app to recognize most fruits and vegetables.
-We will use both peer to peer review and automatic machine learning methods for quality control, making our service truful and accurate.
+In the future we will allow user to upload their images and reciepts into the app.
+We will use both peer to peer review and automatic machine learning methods for quality control, making our service most truful, accurate and relevant.